All Episodes

 This is not the deal.

-And the drive-bys were hyping this date today, as it having it done, or else it was going to blow up and nothing was ever going to happen, and that simply was never the case.
+And the drive-bys were hyping this date, today, as it had to get done or else it was going to blow up and nothing was ever going to happen.

-The original drop dead date for this is sometime in June or July.
+The original drop-dead date for this is sometime in June or July.

 And what happened here, exactly what the Iranians always do.